jgyy/fcc-scrape/placeholder.md

 ---
-id: 587d824d367417b2b2512c51
+id: 587d824e367417b2b2512c55
-title: Test if an Array Contains an Item
+title: Test if an Object has a Property
 challengeType: 2
-forumTopicId: 301603
+forumTopicId: 301604
-dashedName: test-if-an-array-contains-an-item
+dashedName: test-if-an-object-has-a-property
 ---

 # --description--

 As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-mochachai), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-mochachai/).

+`property` asserts that the actual object has a given property.

 # --instructions--

-Within `tests/1_unit-tests.js` under the test labelled `#12` in the `Arrays` suite, change each `assert` to either `assert.include` or `assert.notInclude` to make the test pass (should evaluate to `true`).
+Within `tests/1_unit-tests.js` under the test labelled `#16` in the `Objects` suite, change each `assert` to either `assert.property` or `assert.notProperty` to make the test pass (should evaluate to `true`).
 Do not alter the arguments passed to the asserts.

 # --hints--